6 Ways to Prepare for a Home Renovation

 How to Prepare for a Home Renovation

-The good news is homeowners have the power to mitigate as much stress as possible in your renovation project.
+The first step is remembering you have the power to mitigate as much stress as possible in your renovation project.
 If you prepare for the project ahead of time in a smart and comprehensive way, it doesn't have to be a headache.
 In fact, you can turn what can be a stressful process into one that is smooth, creative, and ultimately rewarding.
 Follow these steps to make your renovation as streamlined as possible.

 1. Determine the scope of your project